mkmcdonald/Matt-s-DOM-Utils/README.md

 ### Traverse

 *Utils*'s main focus is diverse DOM traversal.
-This includes utilities for `childNodes`, `children` and text along with more general methods of traversal.
+This includes utilities for `Node::childNodes`, `Node::children` and text along with more general methods of traversal.

 See [./Tests/Traverse](./Tests/Traverse "Traverse Tests") for examples.